CIT28/files/w2/queryp2.md

   - **COMMIT MESSAGE - "questions and style"**

 - Comment out previous queries
-- Continue coding along from 19:37 and learn the LIMIT SQL command and once you reach 21:49 complete the pow and git workflow and commit with message:
+- Continue coding along from 19:37 and learn the LIMIT SQL command and once you reach 21:49 there should be 2 queries for this commit, then complete the pow and git workflow and commit with message:
   - **COMMIT MESSAGE - "LIMIT command"**

 - Complete instructions in canvas for attendance post requirements.